-We judge the risk of jihadist attacks targeting security and foreign targets to be high through 2018, driven by the Islamic State’s expansion of its operational capabilities beyond the Sinai.
+The risk of jihadist attacks targeting security and foreign targets to be very high during 2018, driven by the Islamic State's attempts to expand its operational capabilities beyond the Sinai.
 This is likely to decrease in the one-year outlook if the state can maintain the costs of an extended counter-terrorism campaign.
-In North Sinai, the army has been unable to defeat the insurgency of the local Islamic State-affiliated group, which is likely to expand attacks in central Sinai, but South Sinai governorate likely remains an aspirational target.
-The risk of improvised explosive device (IED) attacks on commercial and infrastructure targets, Christian minorities, and security forces is greatest in Greater Cairo, the Nile Delta, and Suez Canal cities.
+In North Sinai, the army's increased deployment of troops has reduced the frequency of Islamic State attacks since February 2018.
+South Sinai governorate likely remains an aspirational target.
+The risk of improvised explosive device (IED) attacks on Christian minorities, and security forces is greatest in Greater Cairo, the Nile Delta, and Suez Canal cities.

 Vaccines required to enter the country

 Yellow fever: There is no risk of contracting yellow fever in Egypt.
 However, the government requires proof of vaccination for travelers arriving from countries with a risk of yellow fever transmission.
 A single dose of YF vaccine is sufficient to confer sustained life-long immunity against the disease.

 Routine vaccinations: Consult your doctor to ensure all routine vaccinations - such as for diphtheria, tetanus, polio, tuberculosis, influenza, measles, mumps, pertussis, rubella, varicella, etc. - are up to date (include booster shots if necessary).